geveh/LakeVolumes/README.md

 **Script to assign a dam type to each lake in the glacial lake inventory of Zhang et al. (2024) as of 1990 and 2020.**

 *Mandatory input data*:
-- All regional glacial lake shapefiles from Zhang et al. (2024): https://doi.org/10.11888/Cryos.tpdc.300938
+- All regional glacial lake shapefiles from Zhang et al. (2024), available at https://doi.org/10.11888/Cryos.tpdc.300938
-- The Randolph Glacier Inventory (RGI) V7.0: https://doi.org/10.5067/f6jmovy5navz
+- The Randolph Glacier Inventory (RGI) V7.0, available at https://doi.org/10.5067/f6jmovy5navz
 - "RGI2000-v7.0-o2regions_modified_densified.gpkg" (Modified outlines of the O2 regions in the RGI V7.0)

 *Main outputs*:
 - "all_lakes_including_dam_type.rds" (R-object of all glacial lakes with an assigned dam type)
-- "glacier_lakes_2020_centroids.shp" (R-object of all glacial lake centroids for the year 2020)
+- "glacier_lakes_2020_centroids.shp" (R-object of all glacial lake centroids for the year 2020, used to derive downstream flow paths)
 - "Lakes19902020_damtype.RDS" (R-object of all glacial lakes in 1990 and 2020 with a dam type assigned)

 ---